 In 1999, Mrs. Loeb founded a non-profit communications school.
 The mission of her namesake school is to inspire interest, integrity and excellence in journalism and other forms of communication.
 It also promotes understanding of and appreciation for the First Amendment.
 This particular constitutional guarantee gives us free press and speech, among other liberties, and is a fundamental tenet of Mrs. Loeb's generous educational legacy.
 Communication classes are taught, mostly without charge, to students of all ages at the Manchester-based school.
 First Amendment forums are held throughout the state.

-Daughters Nackey Scagliotti and Edith Tomasko support the school to remember their mother and help honor New Hampshire residents who fight to protect the First Amendment.
+Daughters Nackey Scagliotti and the late Edith Tomasko supported the school to remember their mother and help honor New Hampshire residents who fight to protect the First Amendment.